franz1981/activemq-artemis/docs/user-manual/en/thread-pooling.md

 on the server side.
 It maps internally to a `java.util.concurrent.ThreadPoolExecutor` instance.

+The minimum number of thread used by this pool is configure in `broker.xml` with the `thread-pool-min-size` parameter.

 The maximum number of thread used by this pool is configure in `broker.xml` with the `thread-pool-max-size` parameter.